Table of Contents

 Pregnant or nursing women should not take agmatine; you should also stop using the product 2 weeks before an operation.

 It should not be used in combination with erectile dysfunction medication.

 Trial participants were given low doses of agmatine.
 Three reported gastrointestinal disruptions such as vomiting, nausea and diarrhoea.
 One participant dropped out of the trial due to the negative side effects.

 Agmatine increases appetite; however, this is beneficial for those who want to gain weight or bulk up.

 If you suffer from low blood pressure, agmatine can reduce it even further.

-There have been no studies conducted on dosage; however, manufacturers recommend taking between 750mg to 2.5g per day.
+Manufacturers recommend taking between 750mg to 2.5g per day.

 When to take agmatine sulfate

-There is no recommended time of day for taking argmatine, it is up to the personal preference of the individual.
-However, to fully experience the nitric oxide boosting effects, the best time to take it is 15-30 minutes before exercise.
+To fully experience the nitric oxide boosting effects, the best time to take it is 15-30 minutes before exercise.